 - Posses: The most common poses are downward dog and child’s pose.
 You’ll also likely do sun salutations and warrior poses.

 - Props: Sometimes called props, you may want to bring blocks or blankets to practice yoga because they can help you get into the postures and hold them more effectively.
-A yoga strap and a mat are also often needed.
+A strap, compatible yoga pants, and a mat are also often needed.

 More About Health Benefits